wiktorbgu/sub-filter/FAQ_en.md

 It acts as a "smart filter" between public subscriptions and your device.
 It cleans the subscription in real time and delivers only what your client can actually use.

+⚠️ The program does not check the survivability of proxies.
+For this, use https://github.com/kutovoys/xray-checker

 ## What does the program remove?

 The program removes servers that: